 Smart Urban Futures Conference 2017

-The fourth annual Smart Urban Futures Conference on liveable, walkable, sustainable communities, will feature one of the most exciting line-ups of speakers yet.
+The fourth annual Smart Urban Futures Conference on liveable, walkable, sustainable communities, was held in Melbourne on 28-29 March 2017.

-Heading the list is Brent Toderian, Principal of TODERIAN Urban WORKS and founding President of the Council for Canadian Urbanism.
+Heading the list of speakers was Brent Toderian, Principal of TODERIAN Urban WORKS and founding President of the Council for Canadian Urbanism.
 One of the World’s leading urban planners, Brent was Chief Planner of Vancouver from 2006-2012.
 He now advises cities from Brisbane to Copenhagen, Sydney to Halifax.

 - Dr Tim Williams, CEO, Committee for Sydney